altipla-consulting/hermes/README.md

 - New lifecycle method `navigate()` that can return a Promise.
 The router will wait for that promise to be resolved before loading the view.
 - Can enable a route when the `navigate` method fails to load an error screen.
 - Hooks after a view is really loaded, after `navigate` finishes.
-- Hooks to modify the URL before it is finally loaded in the page.
-They allow to add custom and permanent parameters to all routes, like a global tenant name or something like that.
 - There is a single hook `navigate()` called every time the view is loaded, even if it's the same.
 No more separate `beforeRouteEnter` and `beforeRouteUpdate` with the same implementation copy pasted in different functions.